-Oxford meets the needs of its students, academics and the international research community with a wide range of library services provided by more than 100 libraries, making it the largest university library system in the UK.
+Oxford meets the needs of its students, academics and the international research community with a wide range of library services provided by more than 100 libraries, making it the largest library system in the UK.

-- Bodleian Libraries is the integrated library service of the University of Oxford.
-Established in 2000, it comprises nearly 40 libraries.
+Is the integrated library service of the University of Oxford and comprises nearly 40 libraries.
 There are major research libraries as well as libraries attached to faculties, departments and other institutions of the University.
 The combined collections of Bodleian Libraries number more than 11 million printed items, in addition to vast quantities of materials in many other formats.

-- The Bodleian Library.
-This is the University’s main research library and is the second largest in the UK after the British Library.
 It has 120 miles of occupied shelving, 29 reading rooms and 2,490 places for readers.
+Visit the Bodleian Libraries website.

+Is the University’s main research library and a legal deposit library.
+It is the second largest in the UK after the British Library.
+Visit the Bodleian Library website.